 The First Drive-In Movie Theater

 On June 6, 1933, a groundbreaking event took place that would forever change how people experienced cinema.
 This was the day when the first-ever drive-in movie theater opened its doors in Pennsauken, New Jersey.
-This new way of watching movies ushered in a new era of entertainment and set the stage for the rise of the iconic American drive-in culture.
+This new way of watching movies ushered in a new era of entertainment.
+It set the stage for the rise of the iconic American drive-in culture.

 Drive In Movie Theatre